Neyko666/Secure-Enterprise-Network-Design/README.md

 # Enterprise-network-design-with-DMZ-and-firewall
-After many hours completed an enterprise network design and implementation project on Cisco pkt.
+An enterprise network design and implementation project on Cisco pkt.

 The company deploys a DMZ, 2 Cisco ASA firewall and has access to a cloud platform.